42nd Regiment of Foot: The Americas

+Between 1758 and 1767 the 42nd served in America.
 During the French and Indian War, at the first battle of Ticonderoga, also known as the Battle of Carillon, the regiment lost over half of its men in the assault in July 1758.
 At that time they were already officially recognized as a Royal regiment.
 The second battalion of the Black Watch was sent to the Caribbean but after the losses of Ticonderoga, the two battalions were consolidated in New York.
 The regiment was present at the second battle of Ticonderoga in July 1759 and the surrender of Montreal in September 1760.
 They were sent to the West Indies again where they saw action at Havana, Martinique and Guadeloupe.

-Between 1758 and 1767 the 42nd served in America.
 In August 1763, the regiment fought in the Battle of Bushy Run while trying to relieve Fort Pitt, modern Pittsburgh, during Pontiac's Rebellion.

-The regiment went to Cork, Ireland in 1767 and returned to Scotland in 1775.
+In 1765, the regiment was stationed at Fort Loudoun in Pennsylvania, where rising tensions between themselves and local settlers culminated in an armed conflict known as The Black Boys rebellion.
+Confrontations between soldiers and settlers became common, and Lieutenant John Grant was taken captive in retaliation for the confiscation of firearms from several homes.
+Grant was eventually released on the condition the rifles were to be returned within six weeks, but they never were.
+In November, Pennsylvania governor John Penn ordered the regiment to transfer from Fort Loudoun to their winter quarters at Fort Bedford, 40 miles (64 km) to the west.
+Before their departure, a 300-man force of colonists led by James Smith laid siege to the fort.
+Smith's men fired on the enclosure, while the 42nd, low on powder and ammunition, only fired once.
+Grant finally capitulated after two days, returning the guns, and Smith's men allowed the garrison to depart for Bedford.
+The regiment next went to Cork, Ireland in 1767 and returned to Scotland in 1775.